o3de/o3de.org/content/docs/atom-guide/core-systems/passes/pass-system.md

 Pass Descriptor
 : *Related to: [PassDescriptor API](/docs/api/gems/atom/struct_a_z_1_1_r_p_i_1_1_pass_descriptor.html)*

-A struct that is used as input to pass constructors.
+A class that is used as input to pass constructors.
 It contains the name of the pass to be created.
 If it creates a pass from a `PassTemplate` or a `PassRequest`, it also contains pointers that pass template or pass request; otherwise, the pointers point to `nullptr`.

 ### Pass System